 Berry Petroleum Company, LLC ("Berry" or the "Company") was formed as a Delaware limited liability company on December 16, 2013, and is an indirect wholly owned subsidiary of Linn Energy, LLC ("LINN Energy") engaged in the production and development of oil and natural gas.
-The Company's predecessor, Berry Petroleum Company, was publicly traded from 1987 until being acquired by LINN Energy in December 2013 (see "LINN Energy Transaction" below and Note 1).
-After being acquired and as of December 31, 2013, Linn Acquisition Company, LLC, a direct subsidiary of LINN Energy, was the Company's sole member.
-The Company's principal reserves and producing properties are located in California (South Midway-Sunset ("SMWSS")-Steam Floods, North Midway-Sunset ("NMWSS")-Diatomite, NMWSS-New Steam Floods ("NSF")), Texas (Permian Basin and east Texas), Utah (Uinta Basin) and Colorado (Piceance Basin).
+The Company's predecessor, Berry Petroleum Company, was publicly traded from 1987 until December 2013.
+On December 16, 2013, the Company completed the transactions contemplated by the merger agreement between LINN Energy, LinnCo, LLC ("LinnCo"), an affiliate of LINN Energy, and Berry under which LinnCo acquired all of the outstanding common shares of Berry and the contribution agreement between LinnCo and LINN Energy, under which LinnCo contributed Berry to LINN Energy in exchange for LINN Energy units (see "LINN Energy Transaction" below and Note 2).
+Linn Acquisition Company, LLC, a direct subsidiary of LINN Energy, is currently the Company's sole member.